 Value for Money

 Ensuring that customers of the network pay their fare is a key focus.
 The introduction of myki coincided with a spike in fare evasion, but now that the system is functioning well, travellers have adapted their behaviour, and revenue protection activities have become more effective.
-As a result, the level of evasion has dropped to a record low of 4.8%.

 Respect for People